Constraints on Primordial Black Holes from $N$-body simulations of the Eridanus II Stellar Cluster: Numerical setup and initial conditions

 PBH have effectively no macroscopic spatial extent, meaning the physical PBH size is very small compared to the distance between neighboring PBH.
 Thus we treat PBH as point particles with a small softening length $\epsilon_{\textrm{PBH}}$.
+We use Eq.~(\ref{eq:pbh_sep}) describing the typical separation between two neighboring PBH.
+It follows that the softening length of the PBH must be smaller than this length scale and the softening length of the background DM larger.
 In contrast, the background DM is expected to behave as a continuous medium that fills the background, reflecting its characteristic of a non-relativistic and collisionless fluid in the $\Lambda$CDM model.
 The softening length of the background DM must therefore be significantly larger than that of PBH to reflect the distinction between point-particle and fluid-like character, i.e., $\epsilon_{\textrm{BDM}} \gg \epsilon_{\textrm{PBH}}$.
+The softening lengths for the three particle types which fulfill the previously described criteria, and which are used in this study, are summarized in Tab.~\ref{tab:softening_lengths}.